Essential Background Information

 A union must first collect enough signed Authorization Cards to request an election.
-The Autoworkers started this process in January 2017, or perhaps earlier.
-They are still trying to collect signatures.
-According to the Boston College graduate union website, the Autoworkers spent two years organizing at BC before their election petition was filed.
+This process often takes months or longer.
+The United Autoworkers announced they have a majority of support, but are still trying to collect signatures.
+According to a Boston College graduate union website, the United Autoworkers spent two years organizing at BC before their election petition was filed.

 Moving from signed cards to a vote can take months:

 Once the union files for an election based on signed cards, it can take months before an election is scheduled.
-For example, the Autoworkers filed for an election at Boston College on March 3, 2017, yet an election did not take place until September 12th and 13th.
+For example, it took the United Autoworkers six months to get an election at Boston College once a petition was filed.

 It can take months or even a year or more after an election before bargaining starts: